 The physical examination will include muscle, bone, and nervous system examination.
 The health care provider will decide which tests to do based on the results of the physical examination.

-Thompson PD.
+Thompson PD Nutt JG.
 Gait disorders.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 24.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC.
+Bradley’s Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 22.